Antique Marble Temple Guardian Manote Thiha

 Read More

 Htuparyon Pagoda is built of stone blocks with an octagonal base.
-Today as it stands the wall surrounding the pagoda is in disrepair as is most of this Pagoda.
-Each of the four corners of the pagoda walls is guarded by the figure of the mythological Temple Guardian Manotethiha, each with two bodies and a head similar to this statue.
+Today the wall surrounding the pagoda is in disrepair as is most of this Pagoda.
+Each of the four corners of the pagoda walls is guarded by the mythological Temple Guardian Manote thiha figure, each with two bodies and a head similar to this statue.